1234-parwal/assignment_codemymobile/README.md

 ```

 One can also make changes in the styles and outlook of the webpage using app.css file.
 Screenshotfrontend is how the frontend would look like.
-By tying **npm start** in terminal or by *http://localhost:3000/* using this url in the browser, the screenshotfrontend would be displayed.
+By tying **npm start** in terminal or by *http://localhost:3000/* using this url in the browser, the Screenshotfrontend would be displayed.